Sergio Osmeña Jr.: Personal life

-He was married to Lourdes de la Rama of Negros Occidental with whom he had five children: Sergio III ("Serge"), Tomas ("Tommy"), Maria Victoria ("Minnie"), Esteban ("Stevie"), and Georgia.
+Osmeña was married to Lourdes de la Rama of Negros Occidental with whom he had five children: Sergio III ("Serge"), Tomas ("Tommy"), Maria Victoria ("Minnie"), Esteban ("Stevie"), and Georgia.

 Death

 Osmeña died of respiratory failure at the age of 67 on March 26, 1984, at Cedars Sinai Medical Center in Los Angeles, California.

 Historical commemoration

 In 2014, a life-size brass statue of Osmeña was erected at Plaza Sugbu in Cebu City.
 It was designed by national artist for sculpture Eduardo Castrillo and commissioned by Insular Life.